Co2Lo/Connor_CSCI_1070/Final/README.md

 Our Logistic Regression model's performance slightly improved; it seems that its predictive abilities benefited slightly from balancing the data representation—inputs—of the "In School" feature, as well as increasing the test_size to 0.23, which is where the benefit of tuning up this metric capped out.

-Still, an ROC AUC score of 72.5% is lower accuracy than I'd prefer to substantiate any conclusion, so let's employ a Gradient Boosting Classifier to reach higher echelons of accuracy.
+Still, an ROC AUC score of 71.3% is much lower accuracy than I'd prefer to substantiate a conclusion, so let's employ a Gradient Boosting Classifier to reach higher echelons of accuracy.
 This model will, as learned in class, take as input the data of our specified features in the dataframe, train a model to predict our target, and contribute its predictive power to our final model, at which point it will "hand off" the data to the next model, which will do exactly the same, with, ideally, better predictive capacities towards a specific side of the data than its predecessor, and the process will unfold, exactly as before.
 Our final model should be more accurate, by these aggregate, predictive abilities, than the simpler Logistic Regression model.

 ### Model #2 — Gradient Boosting Classifier:
-As can be seen above, this model took as input the exact same features as our Logistic Regression model, but bears a 7% higher ROC AUC score than the unstratified—first—model, and a 5% bump on the stratfied—second.
-To tune up its accuracy, slightly, I actually turned down the test_size by that 3% size I'd modified both the previous models with.
+As can be seen above, this model took as input the exact same features as our Logistic Regression model, but bears a nearly 6% higher ROC AUC score than the unstratified—first—model, and a 5.6% bump on the stratfied—second.
+To tune the GBC model's accuracy and provide a common base on which to evaluate it against the logistic regression model most fairly, I so too tuned up its test size to 0.23.

 # Conclusion:
-Because all three datasets predicted whether or not a data scientist was looking to change their job with accuracies—ROC AUC scores—of greater than the established, average coin-flip accuracy of 55.66%, (in fact, they ranged between 71-78%), we reject the null that for the dataset, there will be no difference in the population characteristics between the data scientists who look for a job change and those who do not look for a job change.
+Because all three datasets predicted whether or not a data scientist was looking to change their job with accuracies—ROC AUC scores—of greater than the established benchmark of 66.6%, (in fact, they ranged between 71 - 76.9%), we reject the null that for the dataset, there exists no difference in the population characteristics between the data scientists who look for a job change and those who do not look for a job change.

 This is rather intuitive, if we only return to the heatmap, our first visualization of the data.
 Given our top four features bore negative correlations with the target, respectively, of between 0.17 and 0.34, it was telling early-on there was some pattern threading through the dataset which could be harnessed to predict whether data scientists would pursue career changes.

 The most striking—and greatest—of these correlations is the city development index, featuring that aforementioned -0.34 correlation, which would've been far from my first guess for the preliminary predictor.
 On further thought, however, the metric is largely intuitive.
-As data scientists have flocked to San Fransisco, Seattle, New York, and emerging locations such as Raleigh to pursue the cities' burgeoning job market for software, they tend to add value and enrich the resources of these places, improving their index score.
-The higher these cities' index score, the lower the probability their data scientist residents will wish to flee the mushrooming innovation.
+As data scientists have flocked to emerging hubs such as San Fransisco, Seattle, New York, and Raleigh to pursue the cities' burgeoning job market for software, they tend to add value and enrich the resources of these places, improving their index score.
+The higher these cities' index score, the lower the probability their data scientist residents will wish to flee the mushrooming innovation around them.
+Such innovation could very well come from the curricula of universities and education in the area; so to speak, every course, such as this one, is the root of dozens of interactions, projects, and careers in data science.